HerteCristianPaul/yt-audio/readme.md

 ## Usage

+### Download single file
-The script can be executed from the command line with the following options:
+The yt-audio.py can be executed from the command line with the following options:

 - **URL**: Specify the URL of the YouTube video as a positional argument.